n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlesheets/document-operations.md

 # Google Sheets Document operations

 Use this operation to create or delete a Google spreadsheet from Google Sheets.
-Refer to [Google Sheets](/integrations/builtin/app-nodes/n8n-nodes-base.googlesheets/) for more information on the Telegram node itself.
+Refer to [Google Sheets](/integrations/builtin/app-nodes/n8n-nodes-base.googlesheets/) for more information on the Google Sheets node itself.

 ## Create a spreadsheet